johnnycistudent/task-manager/README.md

   * Next, create an app in Heroku (app project name must be unique)
-  * Then log into Heroku via cloud9 bash "Heroku Login" then enter email and password
+  * Then log into Heroku via cloud9 bash "heroku login" then enter email and password
   * "heroku apps" bash command lets you see what apps you have with heroku
   * then git init
   * copy and paste the link in the heroku website "heroku git:remote -a task-manager-flask-mongo-joc" to set git heroku remote.